 Women in kimonos walking through Fushimi Inari Shrine's torii gates in Kyoto.

 Get your booking confirmed instantly

-English / Japanese / Chinese-speaking guide
+Use of an English / Japanese / Chinese-speaking guide for assistance during the tour

-Travel in air-conditioned vehicle
+Travel within a comfortable air-conditioned vehicle

+Women in kimonos walking through Fushimi Inari Shrine's torii gates in Kyoto.